 Welcome to another installment of my reviews for all 715 episodes of Star Trek.
-Today I start Deep Space Nine Season 6.
+Today I continue with Deep Space Nine, season six.
 I’m rating these episodes on a scale of 1 to 10 with the following meaning:

 1. Abysmal, 2.
 Terrible, 3.
 Bad, 4.
 Poor, 5.
 Mediocre,